 Habitat: Cissus intermedia grows climbing on other vegetation in mangroves and Dry Broadleaf Evergreen Formation – Woodland and Shrublands (open coppice).

-Distribution in Bahamas/Globally: Cissus intermedia occurs on the islands groupings in the northern half of the Bahamian Archipelago as well as Cuba and Hispaniola.
+Distribution: Cissus intermedia occurs on the islands groupings in the northern half of the Lucayan Archipelago as well as Cuba and Hispaniola.

-Medicinal/Cultural/Economic usage: Cissus intermedia is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Cissus intermedia is not known to be used medicinally in the Lucayan Archipelago.